wondenge/at-notifiers/README.md

 # 1. Overview

-This is a Golang HTTP service hosting callbacks to enable rapid prototyping for all AfricasTalking APIs.
+This is a Golang HTTP service hosting callbacks to enable rapid prototyping and production use for all AfricasTalking APIs.

 This server has the ability to shutdown nicely to ensure that all requests have been completed.
 This is usually referred to as graceful shutdown.

 AfricasTalking powers communications solutions across Africa.
 With simplified access to telco infrastructure, developers use their powerful SMS, USSD, Voice, Airtime and Payments APIs to bring their ideas to life, as they build and sustain scalable businesses.